 Incamiciato: overlay lattimo glass (= milky looking glass) with a layer of transparent coloured glass.
 It’s an Italian word.
 The technique was invented on the Murano Island of Venice.

 These pendant lamps were designed by Jacob Eiler Bang in 1963 for Fog & Mørup.
 It was a few years before his dead.
 Not only are they designed by Jacob Bang, it is also their name: Bang.

-Holmegaard, another Danish company specialized in glass objects, produced the glass for Fog & Mørup.
+Kastrup Glasværk, another Danish company specialised in glass objects, produced the glass for this Fog & Mørup pendant lamps.

 Jacob Eiler Bang

 Jacob Eiler Bang was born in Fredriksberg, Denmark on 19 December 1899 and studied architecture.
 He changed quickly to glass design.
 He first came to the attention of Holmegaards Glasværk at the 1925 Paris exhibition and started working for Holmegaard in 1926.
 His glass designs received significant acclaim at international exhibitions.

 Jacob Eiler Bang designed many lamps for Holmegaard and Fog & Morup.